Roblox/StudioWidgets/README.md

 A frame that contains a list of sub-widgets.
 Will grow to accomodate size of children.

 ## License
-Roact is available under the Apache 2.0 license.
+Available under the Apache 2.0 license.
 See [LICENSE](LICENSE) for details.